Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-gb.md

 > [!primary]
 >
-> Note: quantity refers to how many units you want in total, not how many units you want to add.
+> Quantity refers to how many units you want in total, not how many units you want to add.
 >
 > For example, if your cluster currently has 3 TB of storage and you want to increase it to 6 TB, you need to set quantity = 2 (not 1).
 >